AdobeDocs/creative-cloud-enterprise.en/help/max2020/photoshop.md

 * Feature 4

 **Presented by:**
-Emilie Enke, Associate Solution Consultant (Digital Media)
+A.J Wood, Senior Solution Consultant (Digital Media)

 ## Select and Replace the Sky (2:16) {#tutorial2}